Could inducing labor be as easy as dining out?

 And while technically black cohosh is a dietary supplement — not a food — it’s still a substance you probably don’t want to consume while you’re pregnant.

-In fact, it may not be safe if you’re pregnant, according to the National Institutes of Health’s Office of Dietary Supplements.
+In fact, it may not be safe if you’re pregnant, according to the National Institutes of Health’s

 Your best culinary bets for inducing labor on your own are probably dates, based on the research available.